-What's being done now to protect our future?
+What's being done now to safeguard our future?

-Central Arizona Project (CAP) and the Salt River Project (SRP) have actively managed water supplies for desert living since both organizations’ inceptions.
-Through the development of large storage reservoirs, high-capacity groundwater wells and innovative programs to promote the underground storage of water, drought preparedness is a core priority of both agencies.
+Salt River Project (SRP) has actively managed water supplies for desert living since its inception.
+Through the development of large storage reservoirs, high-capacity groundwater wells and innovative programs to promote the underground storage of water, SRP has demonstrated that drought preparedness is a core priority.

-Working both independently and collaboratively, CAP and SRP continue to strengthen the region against the impacts of drought and climate change and ensure that sufficient water is available for future needs.
+Working both independently and collaboratively, SRP, Valley municipalities, the Arizona Department of Water Resources and Central Arizona Project continue to strengthen the region against the impacts of drought and climate change and ensure that sufficient water is available for future needs.

 Securing new water supplies

 C.C.
-Cragin Reservoir, a 15,000 acre-foot reservoir located on East Clear Creek, was recently acquired by SRP as a water supply source for Payson, nothern Gila County communities, Indian water settlements and use by SRP’s customers.
-SRP continues to seek other partnerships to grow available water supplies.
+Cragin Reservoir, a 15,000-acre-foot reservoir located on East Clear Creek, was recently acquired by SRP as a water supply source for Payson, northern Gila County communities, Indian water settlements and SRP’s customers.

 Improving the health of the watershed